OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zepkit.md

 * Upgrade smart contracts.
 Fix bugs and security vulnerabilities, and introduce new features to your projects without migrating all your data.
 * Reuse on-chain code.
 Reuse on-chain Solidity code that has been vetted by the community.
-Link to on-chain smart contract packages (Ethereum packages) as building blocks for your project, and publish your packages for others to use.
+Link to on-chain smart contract packages (Ethereum Packages) as building blocks for your project, and publish your packages for others to use.
 OpenZeppelin is included in the example.
 * Easily connect with Ethereum networks via preconfigured Infura API keys.
 Use